Withington Baths wins two-year reprieve from closure

 Manchester City Council said Withington had a business case which should not require extra council funding.

-It hopes community campaigners will be able to raise some of the cash needed to cover the costs of running the pool for the next two years.'Over the moon'
+It hopes community campaigners will be able to raise some of the cash needed to cover the costs of running the pool for the next two years.

 The council changes to leisure services are being made as part of plans to save £80m from its budget.